JimmyGonePotatoes/odin_recipes/README.md

 # odin_recipes
-I am being told to make a website for that will contain cooking recipes.
+I am being told to make a website that contains cooking recipes.
 Hopefully, this turns out pretty well!